 I wish I knew this when I started out.
 It would have saved me so much time later down the road.
 Like many other beginners, I started my journey on WordPress.com (free site).
 I did not have a domain name and I used a free theme.
 I was two weeks into my blog, and I was already running into limitations on my free site.
 I was extremely limited when it came to customization.
 I found myself frustrated and beaten down.
 I spent so many nights trying to find solutions to the limitations or work-arounds to my problems – most of the time I just felt overwhelmed.
 I couldn't get my blog to look the way I wanted it to.
 I had this amazing picture in my head, a dream that was not achievable on WordPress.com.
 Here are the limitations that I ran into using the free edition on WordPress.com.

-You can’t run Google AdSense or other advertising programs for ads – I have wanted to start a blog for more than 2 years.
+You can't run Google AdSense or other advertising programs for ads – I have wanted to start a blog for more than 2 years.
 I have had a lot of time to think about why I wanted to start one.
 Two months in and my answer has not changed.
 I wanted to start a blog as an outlet for all of this knowledge I had built up inside.
 When I obtained my Accredited Financial Counselor® designation in August of 2015, this desire grew even more.
 I felt like I had these awesome ideas, and experienced a life journey that could help other people – but I had no one to share it with.
 This is the main reason I started The Budget Mom.
 I was about a month into my blogging journey when I learned about the possible income potential.
 If I was already spending all of this time to run my blog, why not try to monetize it in some small way?
 I immediately ran into problems when I tried to use Google AdSense, and later found out it was not possible on the free edition of WordPress.com.
 You can run an ad program called WordAds, but you must meet traffic qualifications.
 On top of this, you will be sharing a portion of your ad revenue with WordPress.com.
 My advice to you in the beginning is ask yourself why you want to start a blog.
 What do you want to do with your blog?
 If your answer is “I just want to post my thoughts, some pictures and an occasional video,” then the free edition with WordPress.com might be your answer.
 If your answer is “I want to do more with my blog, such as make money or build a subscriber list,” then I would tell you to start with purchasing your own domain, and become self-hosted.
 I ended up choosing Bluehost as my website hosting provider, and I would highly recommend them.
 They have always provided me with outstanding customer service.
-You can get website hosting, and purchase a domain name for $3.49/month.
+You can get website hosting for $2.95 a month and a free domain name for a year when you use my link to sign up for Bluehost.

 You can not run or upload plugins – By simply having access to plugins, I was able to find a quick solution to my problems over the customization of my blog.
 Plugins allow you to do almost anything you want.
 There is literally a plugin for everything.
 From form builders, theme customization, and landing page design, you can literally find a plugin to achieve what you are looking for.
 Most of the time, it requires no website coding knowledge or advanced skills.